cltl/vu-rm-pip3/docs/configuration.md

-# Interface
+# Configuration
-Executing the pipeline requires two types of input files:
+Executing the pipeline requires two types of files:

 - a yaml configuration file, declaring the pipeline components and their dependencies;
-- individual shell scripts, for the execution of each pipeline component.
+- individual executable scripts, for the execution of each pipeline component.

 The configuration file defines a maximal pipeline with all available components; components can be filtered out by specifying input layers, goal layers or goal modules, as explained in the [operation](https://github.com/cltl/vu-rm-pip3/blob/master/docs/operation.md) and [usage](https://github.com/cltl/vu-rm-pip3/blob/master/docs/usage.md) pages.

+The default configuration file for the Dutch NewsReader pipeline is provided under `.cfg/pipeline.yml`, and execution scripts are provided in `./scripts/bin`, which is also the default location for such scripts.
+A different configuration file, and different scripts location can be specified as explained in the [usage](https://github.com/cltl/vu-rm-pip3/blob/master/docs/usage.md) page.

-The pipeline writes the result NAF file to `stdout`.
+The pipeline reads input text documents from `stdin` and writes the result NAF files to `stdout`.
 Besides, the `stderr` stream of each component and an execution summary are logged, as described [below](#logging).

-## Configuration
+## Configuration file
 The components used to create the pipeline are listed in a yaml configuration file.
 Each component specification defines a name, a shell-script name ('cmd'), output layers, and optionally, input layers and prerequisite modules ('after').
 For example, the predicate-matrix tagger is identified as 'vua-ontotagging', it inputs and outputs a *terms* NAF layer, runs with the shell script 'vua-ontotagging.sh', and it runs after the 'vua-wsd' component.
 ```
 - name: vua-ontotagging
+  input:
   - terms
   output:
   - terms